 The chart below shows an example of using a Roth IRA to get the maximum tax credit from the Retirement Savers Tax Credit by filing status.

-In my opinion, the truly best time to contribute to a Roth is as a teenager and young adult, then switch to the above strategy of tax deferred investing first.
+You can use my tax planning spreadsheet to test your own tax scenarios side by side.
+In my opinion, the truly best time to contribute to a Roth IRA is as a teenager and young adult when you are likely to have no tax liability at all, then switch to the above strategy of tax deferred investing first.
 Ideally, over time, every earner should want to have money in all 3 account types.
 The reasoning for this is that the tax treatment can be changed at any point in time by congress.
 Assuming 8% returns, if someone contributed $5,500 per year to a Roth IRA, from age 16 to age 21, by age 59, he or she would have around $750,000.
 Then from age 22, through his or her working career, contributed to traditional and taxable accounts as outlined above, would result in a very comfortable and tax efficient retirement.